avoidwork/haro/README.md

 Returns a `Promise` for an offloaded work load, such as preparing indexes in a `Worker`.
 This method is ideal for dealing with large data sets which could block a UI thread.
 This method requires `Blob` & `Worker`.

-Example of mapping a DataStore:
+Example of offloading index creation:
 ```javascript
 var store = haro(null, {index: ['name', 'age'], key: 'guid'}),
     data = [{guid: 'abc', name: 'Jason Mulligan', age: 35}];